Dennis Jones (musician)

 Dennis Jones (born 1958) is an American blues rock singer, guitarist, and songwriter.
-He has released seven albums since 2003.
+He has released eight albums since 2003.
 Jones has opened for shows by Johnny Winter, Buddy Guy and Dick Dale.

 Life and career

-He was bon in Monkton, Maryland, United States.
-Inspired by his parents record collection which included recordings by B.B.
-King and Bobby Bland, Jones asked if he could have a set of drums, but his parents reticence led to him getting a guitar instead for Christmas when he was 13 years old.
-While still in his teenage years, Jones played in a number of local bands, and commenced his love in writing songs.
-Following his graduation from high school, his parents organised a party at their home and his band performed.
+He was born in Monkton, Maryland, United States.
+Inspired by his parents' record collection which included recordings by B.B.
+King and Bobby Bland, Jones asked if he could have a set of drums, but was given a guitar instead when he was 13.
+While still in his teenage years, Jones played in a number of local bands, and started writing songs.
+Following his graduation from high school, his parents organized a party at their home and his band performed.
 By the age of 18, and with a feeling for adventure, Jones join the military, where he was stationed in Germany.
 He married, relocated back to Baltimore County, before moving on again to Los Angeles.
 Jones secured a day job and played his music at the weekend, although his marriage fell apart after ten years.
 Jones formed one of his earliest bands in Los Angeles named Blackhead.
-He stated "It was a cross between Funkadelic, Aerosmith and Zeppelin and all original material.
-I had a singer that was wild.
-It was just a bunch of brothers playing alternative (music) that was not expected for us to do".
-When they parted company, Jones decided to attempt heading up a band playing the blues.
-He continued to play music throughout the 1990s, and played the lead guitar with the BusBoys in the early 2000s.
+When they parted company, Jones decided to attempt heading up a band playing blues rock.